Elevate Prize expands to 12 winners in 2023 for strong field

 In addition to Eggleton, this year’s Elevate Prize winners are:

 — Nelly Cheboi, of TechLit Africa, a nonprofit that uses recycled computers to create technology labs in schools.
-Cheboi was selected as part of The Elevate Prize Foundation’s partnership with CNN Heroes.
+Cheboi was selected as part of The Elevate Prize Foundation’s collaboration with CNN Heroes.
 (Kenya)

 — Crystal Echo Hawk, of IllumiNative, a nonprofit project that amplifies contemporary Native voices, stories, and issues to increase the influence of Native peoples.
 (United States)